pere000/Drakkar/README.md

    sudo docker run -d --name drakkar0 perevictor/alpinedrakkar-php-bash_commands0
 3. * Copy to your host the tar and read the original Dockerfile and Tutorial: sudo docker cp drakkar0:/etc/Dockerfile.tar.gz .
 4. * Get started by cloning the repository and following the setup instructions to run the app locally.
+Under the 'Drakkar' folder downloaded uncompress the drakkarOceans.tar.gz and get the 'www' folder.
+Place it were you want to run the App, and     open a command line under the 'www' folder.
+Run the commands inside that folder, so your server (PHP built-in or the docker image) grasps the App folders and files.

+   * Docker users: sudo docker run --name runtest1 -dp 8080:80 -v "$(pwd)":/var/www perevictor/alpinedrakkar-php-bash_commands0
+   * PHP built-in users: php -S localhost:8080 .

 5. * If you use the PHP built-in server then, placed at the root folder 'www' of the App, execute te command: php -S localhost:8080 . and access the domain through http://localhost:8080/index.html